llvm-dcpu16/llvm-dcpu16/README.md

     bin/clang -ccc-host-triple dcpu16 -S fib.c -o fib.s

-We generate DCPU16 v1.7 ASM and generate GAS compatible syntax.
+We generate DCPU16 v1.7 ASM with GAS compatible syntax.
 Most online assemblers won't work.
 Please use the [binutils port](https://github.com/frot/binutils-dcpu16) for DCPU16 to assemble and link your program and then use an DCPU16 v1.7 compatible emulator to test your program.